 They are always a bit shy when they ask for the first time, always a bit nervous to try something different than a picture book or a kindergarten book or another beginning reader with large, simple text, but the looks on their faces when I pair them with what I hope is a perfect story are simply priceless.

-The leap from beginning readers to easy chapter books is amazing, but challenging!
+The leap from beginning readers to 1st grade chapter books is amazing, but challenging!
 After all, building reading skills is a key component of the first grade curriculum.

-Set Your New Reader Up for Success with Appropriate First Grade Books!
+Set Your New Reader Up for Success with Easy Chapter Books Perfect for 1st Graders!

-Parents and teachers often have a tough time with this genre, but no worries – Happily Ever Elephants has got you covered when it comes to fabulous easy chapter books for your new readers, particularly those of you looking for great first grade books with which your kiddos will fall in love.
+Parents and teachers often have a tough time with this genre, but no worries – Happily Ever Elephants has got you covered when it comes to fabulous chapter books for 1st graders, particularly those of you looking for great first grade books with which your kiddos will fall in love.

 When selecting books for your child, especially when they are just venturing into the world of chapter books, we want to set them up for success — thus, start off easy to let them build confidence and fluency.
 Don’t get me wrong, I LOVE challenging my students — but we don’t want to give our new readers Harry Potter and the Sorcerer’s Stone and expect them to be cool with it!.
 In the beginning, our goal is to create positive and enjoyable reading experiences.
 This is what keeps them coming back for more!